futurians/E-IRFS/README.md

 📌 This repository introduces **E-IRFS**, a general-purpose sampling method that boosts rare-class performance in long-tailed object detection datasets.
 It integrates seamlessly with YOLOv11 models from the [Ultralytics](https://github.com/ultralytics/ultralytics) framework.

-🧪 Designed for any YOLO dataset — just plug and train!
+🧪 Designed for any YOLO dataset — plug and train!

 ---